RV Comfort Guide: A Home on Wheels

 How much does it cost to upgrade RV comfort features?

-Basic RV comfort upgrades range from $1,000 to $3,000 and include: mattress or topper ($300 to $800), blackout curtains ($100 to $300), LED lighting upgrade ($150 to $400), air purifier ($100 to $250), white noise machine ($30 to $100), kitchen organization systems ($100 to $300), and bathroom improvements ($200 to $400).
+Basic upgrades run $1,000 to $3,000 and cover: a mattress or topper ($300 to $800), blackout curtains ($100 to $300), LED lighting ($150 to $400), an air purifier ($100 to $250), a white noise machine ($30 to $100), kitchen organization ($100 to $300), and bathroom improvements ($200 to $400).